jupyter-book/mystmd/docs/notebooks-with-markdown.md

 > print("This will show output with no input!")
 > ```

-This can be particularly helpful for showing the output of a calculation or plot, which is reproducible in the source code, but not shown to the user.
+This can be particularly helpful for showing the output of a calculation or plot, which is reproducible in the {download}`source code <./notebooks-with-markdown.md>`, but not shown to the user like this `matplotlib` plot:

 ```{code-cell} python
 :tags: remove-input